Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 - Add eggs one at a time, beating until completely combined both times.

-- Add in vanilla, sourdough starter (fed or discard, doesn’t matter), milk, sour cream, salt, and baking powder.
+- Add in vanilla, sourdough discard, milk, sour cream, salt, and baking powder.
+(IMPORTANT: if you want to make the batter ahead or do the optional cold ferment in a few steps, wait to add baking powder!)
 Mix on low-speed just until combined.
 Do not over mix.

-- Add in flour and mix on low speed just until combined.
+- Add in flour a little at a time and mix on low speed just until combined.
 Do not over mix.

 - Pour cake batter onto the prepared baking sheet.
 Spread evenly with a spatula to fill the entire pan.